RohanHash/Vault0.1/README.md

 # Shopping App
   This is an Open Sourced full stack E-Commerce App.
-I started this Project out of cusiosity and absoulutely no vision but now it have eveolve to full size Shopping App.
+I started this Project out of cusiosity.
 This repos hold basic E-commerce App POC which I had created 1 year back.
-You can download emo App to see what it looks like now.
-I also have PWA web App for the this project.
+You can download demo App to see what it looks like now.
+I also have PWA web App for   project.
 If you are interested feel free to Ping me.

 ![Alt text](https://lh3.googleusercontent.com/PjO9tgrzKjF6MfYQasTqPeErOhjAn4O6dFNhPFOCnm0YDaupeMPyG2w9ksPRFTl1FBs=h900-rw)